fossabot/zip/README.md

 A modern programming language from the future, just for fun.

 Bejo is a new programming language, currently under active development.
 It's a modern, statically-typed functional and runs on the BEAM (Erlang VM), but focusing in building and maintaining scalable web apps without compromising on programmer ergonomics.

+Project status: Actively developed.
+Not ready for production.

 ### Syntax